AbhishekDataAnalyst/-CODING-SAMURAI/README.md

 The dataset consists of 3 CSV files:-
 1. listings.csv: The files consist of the apartment process, room types, host, and prices of properties.
 It consists of 3819 rows and 92 columns.
 2. reviews.csv: The files contain at least 84k reviews regarding the property.
 It consists of 84850 rows and 6 columns.
-3. calender.csv: The files onatain
+3. calender.csv: The files contains information about occupancy and availability for 2873 listings every day from January 2016 to January 2017.
+It includes the listing ID, date, availability (t: available, f: occupied), and price.
+It consists of 934542 rows and 4 columns.

 ## Author
 [Abhishek Ramesh Shettigar]